thurn/violet/equipment.md

 - Amulet.
 Small silver charm, lines of parallel musical notes.
 Interrupt a sonic attack with music.
 - Amulet.
 Long strip of scarlet cloth, embroidered with arcane sigils.
 Bonus to chaotic spells.
 - Amulet.
 Can attach various components slow your perception of time: good at dodging, good at reacting, move fast, spells fast, actions fast, etc
-- Headware.
+- Headwear.
 Leather circlet, silver headpiece, crescent moons, either side of a silver-pointed star.
 Good at concentration, retain spells.
-- Headware.
+- Headwear.
 Golden circlet, engraved with dozens of symbols.
 Cast spells fast.
-- Headware.
+- Headwear.
 Circlet made of delicate ivory threads, interwoven with silver bands covered in runes of healing.
 Next healing spell gives save bonus.
 - Cloak.
 Thousands of thin, silvery chain links, long cloak.
 Armor bonus, activate to make it into a quarterstaff or disarm attempt.
 - Cloak.
 White, embroidered with runes representing the five energy types in metallic thread.
 Gain resistance to energy type.
 - Cloak.
 Thousands of small quills, thick, high-collared leather, some really long ones.
 Lodge quills in enemies.